trapclim/eCornell-CALS300s/CALS304/CALS304_M1_01-Watch.md

 Energy is the capacity to do work — to move something, heat something, transform something.
 Without energy, nothing happens.
 In physics, we measure energy in **joules**.
-Think of a joule as a tiny jelly bean sitting in a jar.
+Think of a joule as a tiny jelly bean half the size of a grain sugar.
 One jelly bean does nothing on its own.
 But if you eat it — if your body converts its sugars into heat, motion, or thought — energy is released.

+[Joule Definition]

 One joule isn’t much.
 But civilization runs on unfathomable piles of them.